-General settings tab
+Theme settings tab

-To select the theme style you would like to use in your store, click over to the General settings tab, then scroll all the way to the bottom to the Change theme style button.
+To select the theme style you would like to use in your store, click over to the Theme settings tab, then scroll all the way to the bottom to the Change theme style button.
 Here, you can preview the theme styles and select the one that's right for your store.